-From simple banners to animated gifs, this digital ad campaign simulated a cheeky text message conversation, culminating in an open house invite to students and their parents.
+From simple banner ads to animated gifs, this digital ad campaign targeted college students’ parents with an emotionally pulling “inner thought,” culminating in an open house invite.

 With its combo of compelling headline and clear envelope, this elegant direct mailer passed the “elbow test” (ya know, that certain something that makes you pause before dropping an envelope in your recycling bin).

 When we told them we could do their media buying with an objectivity enabled by our Strata media-planning software at no extra cost (other than the commissions paid us by the media), they pretty much said, “When can you start?”